The suprema of selector processes with the application to positive infinitely divisible processes: Abstract

 \section{Abstract}

-We provide an alternative proof of the recent result by Park and Pham (2022) on the expected suprema of positive selector and empirical processes.
-We extend it to positive infinitely divisible processes. \\ \keywords{expected suprema, positive processes, $p$-smallness.} \\ \klas{60G15, 60G17.}
+We provide an alternative proof of the recent result of Park and Pham \cite{Park} on the expected suprema of the positive selector and empirical processes, which we find useful in further generalizations we discuss.
+As an application, we obtain a result concerning positive infinitely divisible processes. \\ \keywords{expected suprema, positive processes, $p$-smallness.} \\ \klas{60G15, 60G17.}